-- d.
-Written parental notification when physical restraint is used to restrain their student within one school day from the use of restraint. - e.
-The use of physical restraint shall be documented by staff or faculty participating in or supervising the restraint for each student, in each instance, in which the student is restrained. - f.
-Annual report to the Troy City School Board of Education for: - 1.
-Use and document of restraint - 2.
-Any prohibited use of restraint or seclusion, chemical, mechanical, or physical restraint
+D. Written parental notification when physical restraint is used to restrain their student within one school day from the use of restraint

+E. The use of physical restraint shall be documented by staff or faculty participating in or supervising the restraint for each student, in each instance, in which the student is restrained

+F. Annual report to the Troy City Board of Education for:

+1. Use and document of restraint

+2. Any prohibited use of restraint or seclusion, chemical, mechanical, or physical restraint.

-Nothing in this policy shall be construed to prohibit and employee of Troy City Schools, any of it's schools, or any of it's program employees, from any of the following:
+Nothing in this policy shall be construed to prohibit an employee of Troy City Schools, any of its schools, or any of its program employees, from any of the following:

-- a.
-Use of any other classroom management techniques or approaches, including a student's removal from the classroom, that is not specifically addressed in this policy - b.
-The right of school personnel to use reasonable force as permitted under the Code of Alabama, 1975, 16-1-14 or modifies the rules and procedures governing discipline under the Code of Alabama 1975, 16-28-12. - c.
-Reasonable actions to diffuse or break up a student fight or altercation. - d.
-Reasonable action to obtain possession of a weapon or other dangerous objects on a student or within control of a student. - e.
-Discretion in the use of physical restraint to protect students or others from an imminent harm or bodily injury.
-Nothing in this policy shall be construed to create a criminal offense or private cause of action against Troy City Schools, or program, or it's agents or employees. - f.
-In instances in which a student is an immediate danger it becomes necessary to seek assis tance from law enforcement and/ or emergency medical personnel.
-Nothing in this policy shall be construed to interfere with the duties of law enforcement or emergency medical personnel.
+A. Use of any other classroom management techniques or approaches, including a student's removal from the classroom, that is not specifically addressed in this policy.

+B. The right of school personnel to use reasonable force as permitted under the Code of Alabama, 1975, 16-1-14, or modifies the rules and procedures governing discipline under the Code of Alabama 1975, 16-28-12

+C. Reasonable actions to diffuse or beak up a student fight or altercation.

+D. Reasonable action to obtain possession of a weapon or other dangerous objects on a student or within control of a student.

+E. Discretion in the use of physical restraint to protect students or others from imminent harm or bodily injury.
+Nothing in this policy shall be construed to create a criminal offense or private cause of action against Troy City Schools, or program, or its agents or employees.

+F. In instances in which a student is in immediate danger, it becomes necessary to seek assistance from law enforcement and/or emergency medical personnel.
+Nothing in this policy shall be construed to Interfere with the duties of law enforcement or emergency medical personnel.
 Parents must be promptly informed when students are removed from the school or program setting by emergency medical or law enforcement personnel.